 Harnessing the Water Power of The Falls with Tesla

-The Niagara Power Project Visitors Center is the place to learn all about Tesla and his revolutionary work.
-Celebrating over 50 years of generating hydroelectricity for New York State and parts of Canada, this fascinating public facility has a visitors’ center with an overlook of its 13 huge turbines, the Niagara Gorge, and the Niagara River beyond.
-The Power Vista Visitors Center, free of charge, features more than 50 interactive exhibits you can sink your teeth into.
-They also have a very active calendar of community events.
-We all learned something about how electricity works and wondered, if this plant can produce cheap electricity and host an educational center, why can’t other power plants? ?
+The Niagara Power Authority is the place to learn all about Tesla and his revolutionary work.
+Celebrating more than 50 years of generating hydroelectricity for New York State and parts of Canada, this fascinating public facility has an overlook of its 13 huge turbines, the Niagara Gorge and the Niagara River beyond.
+Niagara Power Vista, free of charge, features more than 50 interactive exhibits where you can design your own dam, take a VR ride into the river, operate a power grid during a storm and swirl around in a turbine.

 Staying Dry, Getting Up Close and Personal with The Falls